Ailuras/transSATSolver/README.md

 - **Model save path** (with or without a timestamp)
 - **Context size** for the model

 To create a new training configuration, add a new Python file in `configs/` and define the necessary parameters.
-A list of commonly used configurable parameters can be found in the `### Parameters ###` section of `gpt_train.py`, including:
+A list of commonly used configurable parameters can be found in the `### Parameters ###` section of `src/core/train.py`, including:

 - `out_dir`: The base path to save the model.
 A timestamp is added by default to avoid overwriting; to disable this, set `append_timestamp=False`.
 - `block_size`: The context size for the model.
-- `dataset`: The training dataset, usually a directory in `datasets/`.
+- `dataset`: The training dataset, usually a directory in `data/datasets/`.
+- `model`: Architecture type ("gpt2" or "llama")
+- `state_trace`: Include solver state traces in training data

 (This method is adapted from nanoGPT.)